moshema10/Assembly-Line-Program/README.md

 # HOW TO RUN

-Download the repo and run the solution file
+Download the repo and run the MS3.sln solution file.